Best ways to get to South America using points and miles (2024)

 a group of people outside a building with vehicles parked in front of a mountain

 Before you transfer points, keep in mind that cash fares to South America can sometimes be quite reasonable.
-If you have a card that enables you to redeem your bank points at 1.5c per point, you may be better off using your bank points to book a paid fare and earing miles on your ticket.
+If you have a card that enables you to redeem your bank points at 1.5c per point (like the Chase Sapphire Reserve or US Bank Altitude Reserve), you may be better off using your points to book a paid fare and earning miles on your ticket.

 For instance, a $913 round trip business class fare from New York-JFK to Quito, Ecuador could alternatively be booked for around 60,000 points round trip for someone with a Chase Sapphire Reserve card.